Guidelines & Procedures

-- Claims must be submitted on a Cheque Requisition/Reimbursement Claim form, except if the expenditure occurs during travel, in which case a Travel Expense Claim form, along with all required supporting documentation, should be submitted.
+- Claims are to be submitted through Concur, along with all required supporting documentation.
 Note: Refer to the Travel Expense Guidelines for per diems, kilometric rates, etc.

-- Claims must be submitted within six (6) months of incurring the expenditure (except in the case of travel claims which must be submitted within two months of incurring the travel related expenditure).
+- Expense reports must be submitted within six (6) months of incurring the expenditure (except in the case of travel which must be submitted within two months of incurring the travel related expenditure).

-- The claim must be accompanied by original receipts or paid invoices.
-Photocopies of invoices and cancelled cheques will not be accepted.
+- The claim must be accompanied by scanned images of receipts or paid invoices.
+Cancelled cheques will not be accepted.
 Credit card slips alone are not acceptable, as they do not provide sufficient detail about the items being claimed or the applicable taxes.

-- If the fund balance is not sufficient to cover the total cost of the expenditure, the claim will be processed in the amount of the available balance.
-A separate claim for the remainder of the expenditure, or a portion of the remainder, can be submitted after the next allocation has been credited to the fund.
+- If the fund balance is not sufficient to cover the total cost of the expenditure, the claim will be processed in the amount of the available balance, unless an alternate fund is provided.
+If the claim is reduced to reflect the fund balance, a separate claim for the remainder of the expenditure, or a portion of the remainder, can be submitted after the next allocation has been credited to the fund.

 Direct Charges / Transfers

-- Normally, expenditures against DSAE's are paid by the individual and then claimed as a reimbursement.
-Charges may also be made directly against a DSAE via an interdepartmental billing, by using a PCard, by issuing a cheque requisition/ reimbursement claim form to pay a supplier, or as an expenditure transfer (Journal Voucher) from another fund.
+- Normally, DSAE expenditures are paid by the individual and then claimed as a reimbursement.
+Charges for DSAE expenditures may also be made directly against an appropriate fund via an interdepartmental billing, by paying the supplier directly via proper process (PCard, Purchase Order, Cheque Requisition), or as a transfer (journal voucher) from another fund.

 - All DSAE reimbursements must be approved by the employee's direct supervisor.
 The approval rule is "one-up".
-Approval of the applicable form indicates that the expenditures are considered to be appropriate and reasonable.
+Approval of the expense report indicates the expenditures are considered to be appropriate and reasonable.
 In no instance can an individual approve their own reimbursement.

 - All DSAE direct charges/transfers will be approved by the employee's supervisor as follows: